martiabr/putti-plotter-plot/spacestation/README.md

 Atm we have a class method that samples a random width and height given a direction.
 Here we can add the prev module to limit the max width.
 Is there any other information that is useful from prev module?
 Better is maybe just to input a max height directly.
 Then instead of sampling between min, max height we clamp the max to the input max height.

+# Per station attributes:
+The structure right now is that the constructor is always the same.
+So inputing things in the init is not so easy.
+A hack would be to for every iteration in the grid to call update probs and update classes, and it will roll some dice to figure out the parameters and which classes will not be considered.
+Should work ok.